meyusufdemirci/iOSDevelopmentMentorship/README.md

 ### 3- Network Layer
 Every cool app needs a network communication with a backend service.
 We are supposed to make a clean, understandable, scalable network layer.
 It should be great if it supports generic types which provides flexibility for the response model will be parsed.

+I have an article about the generic network layer [here](https://demirciy.medium.com/generic-network-layer-in-ios-development-2bffff780832).

 Try to build the network layer by separating it 2 parts.

 #### 1- Base(Network Manager)